ledq/silero-vad-pi-zero32/README.md

 ## Notes

-- Input audio must be mono and sampled at 16kHz (or 8kHz).
+- Input audio is mono and sampled at 16kHz (or 8kHz).
 - Silero VAD model (`silero_vad.onnx`) is included in the `models/` folder.
 - The ONNX Runtime wheel is pre-built for Raspberry Pi ARMv7 architecture (community built, no official support).